AkshayLavhagale/React-Image-Search/README.md

+## React-Image-Search
-React-Image-Search: In this app, I tried to create functionality same as Google Image Search.
+In this app, I tried to create functionality same as Google Image Search.
 I used the unsplash free API for the image results.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).